 The House Ways and Means Committee, Senate Finance Committee, and Joint Conference Committee each produce a committee report that explains the current tax law, proposed change in the law, and justification for the change.
 These committee reports are considered "statutory" sources of the tax law and may be very useful in interpreting tax law changes and understanding Congressional intent.
 This is especially important after new legislation has been enacted because, with the exception of the Code, there will be very little authority interpreting the new law (i.e., no judicial or administrative authorities because of the time it takes for the new law to be litigated or for the IRS to issue interpretative guidance - e.g., regulations, etc.).

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement be the answer to her question in her introductory tax textbook that she bought three years ago.
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement

 Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.